oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 - Use or patch a WebLogic installation image without needing to include a WDT installation, application archive, or model artifacts within the image.
-- Share one large WebLogic installation image with multiple different model configurations that are supplied in smaller images.
+- Share one WebLogic installation image with multiple different model configurations that are supplied in specific images.
-- Distribute or update model files, application archives, and the WebLogic Deploy Tooling executable using very small images, instead of a large image that also contains a WebLogic installation.
+- Distribute or update model files, application archives, and the WebLogic Deploy Tooling executable using specific images that do not contain a WebLogic installation.

 Common mounts internally
 use a Kubernetes `emptyDir` volume and Kubernetes `init` containers to share files